Daniel Jacobs (boxer)

-Daniel Jacobs (born February 3, 1987) is an American professional boxer.
-He is a two-time middleweight world champion, having held the IBF title from 2018 to 2019 and the WBA (Regular) title from 2014 to 2017.
-Nicknamed the "Miracle Man," Jacobs' career was almost cut short in 2011 due to osteosarcoma, a rare form of bone cancer.
-He went on to make a full recovery after spending 19 months out of the sport, meanwhile recovering from severe operation-induced injuries generally perceived as crippling.
+Daniel Jacobs (born February 3, 1987) is an American former professional boxer who competed from 2007 to 2024.
+He held the World Boxing Association (WBA) middleweight title (Regular version) from 2014 to 2017, and the International Boxing Federation (IBF) middleweight title from 2018 to 2019.

-As of September 2021, Jacobs is ranked as the world's eighth best active super middleweight by The Ring magazine, sixth the Transnational Boxing Rankings Board and third by BoxRec.
-He is particularly known for his exceptional punching power, with an 82.8% knockout-to-win ratio, and is stylistically considered an all-around fighter with good movement and hand speed.
+Nicknamed the "Miracle Man", Jacobs' career was almost cut short in 2011 due to osteosarcoma, a rare form of bone cancer.
+He went on to make a full recovery after spending 19 months out of the sports, meanwhile recovering from severe operation-induced injuries generally perceived as crippling.

 Early life

 Jacobs was born and raised in Brownsville, Brooklyn.
 He was raised by his mother, Yvette Jacobs, his grandmother, Cordelia Jacobs, and his aunts.
 Jacobs graduated from Erasmus High School.

 Amateur career

 As an amateur boxer, Jacobs recorded 137 wins and 7 losses.
 In 2003, Jacobs won the Junior Olympics national championship at 154 pounds.
-In 2004, Jacobs won the United States national champion in the 19–and–under division, a PAL national championship, and a National Golden Gloves welterweight championship.
+In 2004, Jacobs won the United States national champion in the 19-and-under division, a PAL national championship, and a National Golden Gloves welterweight championship.
 In 2005, he won his second PAL national championship and also won the National Golden Gloves middleweight championship.
 In July 2005 he faced Russian Matvey Korobov at the preliminaries of the 2005 Boxing World Cup, and lost via a third round stoppage.
 In 2006, Jacobs won the United States Amateur middleweight championship, decisioning Shawn Porter in the finals, 32–21.
 During his amateur career, Jacobs won four New York Golden Gloves championships.
 He almost qualified for the U.S. Olympic team for the 2008 Summer Olympics, beating Dominic Wade and Shawn Porter (twice) en route, but twice lost the North American Olympic Qualifier Super Middleweight finale to Shawn Estrada.